What you and businesses can and cannot do during the outbreak and what happens if you break these new laws.

 I am not part of an extended household with someone but I think they still need my care or support – can I visit them?

-People will need to make judgements for themselves about what is reasonable, in line with that overarching principle.
+People need to make judgements for themselves about what is reasonable, in line with that overarching principle.
 Keep in mind that the purpose of the continuing restrictions is to prevent the spreading of the virus, including to those we care about.

 What do you mean by compassionate grounds?

-Now that gathering outdoors in groups of under 30 is allowed, there is no ban on playing sports.
-It is acknowledged that people playing basketball or football, for example, will inevitably not remain 2 metres apart continually during a game.
+People playing basketball or football, for example, will inevitably not remain 2 metres apart continually during a game.
 We have provided guidance for organised outdoor activities, such as team sports, where it is not always possible to maintain physical distancing but all reasonable measures are taken to mitigate any risks (such as avoiding shaking hands or hugging as greetings or for goal celebrations).

 A similar principle applies when going to a barber or hairdresser – it is clearly not possible to maintain social distance while having the haircut itself, but it is possible before and afterwards.
 Doing that reduces the risk of spreading the virus.